mattgarvin1/GoFetch/README.md

 fetch the balances corresponding to a list of payers so that you don't have to receive all payer balances if you're only interested in querying a subset of payers

-Thanks for taking the time to review my work!

 ## (todo) Running the Server